Get exclusive member benefits & effect social change. Join Today

 Remember that an abnormal PTT result doesn’t diagnose any particular disease.
 It only provides insight about the time it takes for your blood to clot.
 Multiple diseases and conditions can cause abnormal PTT results.

-A high PTT result may be due to:
+A prolonged PTT result may be due to:

 Enter your symptoms in our Symptom Checker to find out possible causes of your symptoms.
 Go.